-Whether you are an already established agency or you are just getting started, there is always room to try new strategies in an effort to grow your business, your team, and your client roster.
+Whether you are an established agency or are just getting started, there is always room to try new strategies to grow your business, your team, and your client roster.

 Without leads, we don’t have clients, and without clients, we don’t have much of an agency.
 Straight forward—however, even if you are at capacity, it’s crucial to always feed your funnel with new leads and foster those relationships so they can evolve into clients now or down the road.

 While there are many ways to acquire new clients, most come from referrals.
-In fact, according to WordStream’s State of the Agency report, 51% of surveyed agencies consider referrals their main source of acquiring new clients, followed by 20% said upsells from other products or services.
+In fact, according to WordStream’s State of the Agency report, 51% of surveyed agencies consider referrals their main source of acquiring new clients, followed by upsells from other products or services at 20%.

 If you’ve been in business for some time, the above sources may be familiar to you.
-But keep reading on as we have some additional ones to share and there may be some methods you and your team have not yet explored that could be effective in further growing your client roster.
-If you’re a freelancer or small agency owner looking for more clients to add to your roster, give these lead generation and client acquiring tactics.
+But keep reading as we have some additional ones to share.
+There just may be some methods you and your team have not yet explored that could be effective in further growing your client roster.
+If you’re a freelancer or small agency owner looking for more clients to add to your roster, try these lead-generating, client-acquiring tactics.

 Looking to take on more clients but limited on bandwidth?
-You need to expand your time, either by collaborating with other agencies or hiring new talent to join your team as employees.
+You need to expand your team, either by collaborating with other agencies or hiring new talent to join your team as employees.
 If the latter makes more sense for your agency in the long run, that may be easier said than done.
-Talent acquisition can be challenging, and it may take several hires to find the right fit, but good, diligent working marketers are out there.
+Talent acquisition can be challenging, and it may take several hires to find the right fit.
+But good, diligent marketers are out there.

 Posting publicly to LinkedIn can be fruitful as that platform has significantly grown and increased in activity over the last few years.
 Have your current team members share details about a position opening and link to a job description on your website so potential candidates can learn more before applying.
 As an advertising agency, you could also take that a step further and use that audience for remarketing ads.